-- W.3.1 Write opinion pieces on topics or texts, supporting a point of view with reasons. - a.
-Introduce the topic or text they are writing about, state an opinion, and create an organizational structure that lists reasons. - b.
-Provide reasons that support the opinion. - c.
-Use linking words and phrases (e.g., because, therefore, since, for example) to connect opinion and reasons. - d.
-Provide a concluding statement or section. - W.3.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly. - a.
-Introduce a topic and group related information together; include illustrations when useful to aiding comprehension. - b.
-Develop the topic with facts, definitions, and details. - c.
-Use linking words and phrases (e.g., also, another, and, more, but) to connect ideas within categories of information. - d.
+W.3.1 Write opinion pieces on topics or texts, supporting a point of view with reasons.

+a.
+Introduce a topic or text they are writing about, state an opinion, and create an organizational structure that lists reasons.

+b.
+Provide reasons that support that opinion.

+c.
+Use linking words and phrases (e.g., because, therefore, since, for example) to connect opinions and reasons.

+d.
 Provide a concluding statement or section.